enazari/enazari.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Hey, just between you and me, while you can't see all the details yet, I have to say 'One Face to Rule Them All' is definitely my favorite!
 nav: true
-nav_order: 2
+nav_order: 1
-display_categories: [work, fun]
+display_categories: [Ongoing, Published]
 horizontal: false
 ---